 Multidisciplinary Care for the Diagnosis and Treatment of Melanoma

 Today, many types of skin cancer are on the rise.
 One of the most serious types of skin cancer is called malignant melanoma.
-Melanoma Services at the University of Connecticut Health Center provides comprehensive, multidisciplinary diagnosis and treatment for individuals who are newly diagnosed with melanoma or have a history of the disease, or who are at high risk for developing melanoma in the future.
+Melanoma Services at UConn Health provides comprehensive, multidisciplinary diagnosis and treatment for individuals who are newly diagnosed with melanoma or have a history of the disease, or who are at high risk for developing melanoma in the future.

 We also provide a holistic approach to treatment which incorporates both medical and emotional care and support for each and every patient.

 Malignant melanoma is a type of cancer which begins in the skin.
 Therefore, the diagnosis is made by a complete skin examination.
 If diagnosed and treated early, melanomas are often curable.
 However, if left untreated or diagnosed in a later stage, melanomas have the potential to spread to other parts of the body.
 Because of these ongoing risks and potential complications, optimal care requires coordination of care between a variety of specialties, which may include:

 There are also hereditary syndromes in which a patient can have a family history of melanoma and multiple pigmented lesions on the skin which put them at a higher risk for developing this form of cancer.
 These patients require close monitoring to detect any changes as early as possible.